Supervision & Team Leadership

 Take a look at the pattern of post it notes and ask your people, what do we need to do to improve our morale?

-And take notes – do not comment ….. and at the end ask them to prioritize the issues.
+And ....... take notes – do not comment ….. at the end ask them to prioritize the issues.
 Ask them to be reasonable ….
 Some things cannot be fixed quickly such as your mainframe computer systems.

 Then after the meeting type up the collated feedback and pass a copy back to your people, then work with your people to implement some of the changes, where possible involve your people along the way as much as possible.